MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

    > [!div class="mx-imgBorder"]
    > ![Installation complete screen](media/prep-finish.png "Installation complete screen")

-## How you can use the solutions you just installed
+## How you can use the solutions you installed

 The sample dataset installs two (2) solutions in your environment.
 It also installs sample data for the included entities: